MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create an anonymized sample of the data for the consultant to work with in a different project.Most Voted

 **Memorize:** `B) Grant the consultant the Cloud Dataflow Developer role on the project.`

-**Quick reason:** Grant the consultant the Cloud Dataflow Developer role on the project.

 <details>
 <summary>Full explanation</summary>